FlipsideCrypto/canton-models/models/descriptions/__overview__.md

 - Bronze: Data is loaded in from the source as a view
 - Silver: All necessary parsing, filtering, de-duping, and other transformations are done here
-- Gold (or core/defi/nft): Final views and tables that are available publicly
+- Gold (core/gov): Final views and tables that are available publicly

-The dimension tables are sourced from a variety of on-chain and off-chain sources.

-Convenience views (denoted ez_) are a combination of different fact and dimension tables.
-These views are built to make it easier to query the data.
+Convenience views (denoted ez_) are a combination of different fact tables.
+These views are built to make it easier to query the data by providing complete lifecycle tracking and pre-joined relationships.

 ## **Using dbt docs**
 ### Navigation